Weekly Bible Notes

 Second Reading 1 Corinthians 1:18-25

-Where is the wise man?
-Where is the scholar?
-Where is the philosopher of this age?
+and the discernment of the discerning I will thwart.’
+Where is the one who is wise?
+Where is the scribe?
+Where is the debater of this age?
 Has not God made foolish the wisdom of the world?
-For since in the wisdom of God the world through its wisdom did not know him, God was pleased through the foolishness of what was preached to save those who believe.
-Jews demand miraculous signs and Greeks look for wisdom, but we preach Christ crucified: a stumbling block to Jews and foolishness to Gentiles, but to those whom God has called, both Jews and Greeks, Christ the power of God and the wisdom of God.
-For the foolishness of God is wiser than man's wisdom, and the weakness of God is stronger than man's strength.
+For since, in the wisdom of God, the world did not know God through wisdom, God decided, through the foolishness of our proclamation, to save those who believe.
+For Jews demand signs and Greeks desire wisdom, but we proclaim Christ crucified, a stumbling-block to Jews and foolishness to Gentiles, but to those who are the called, both Jews and Greeks, Christ the power of God and the wisdom of God.
+For God’s foolishness is wiser than human wisdom, and God’s weakness is stronger than human strength.
+NRSV

 Post Communion Sentence